The Montego Bay Chamber of Commerce and Industry’s Expo takes place at the Montego Bay Convention Centre in Rose Hall, St. James mid October annually.

 The St. Mary off-Road Bicycling Association (SMORBA) is a non profit organization that hosts biking events such as Jamaica Fat Tyre Mountain biking Festival; Jamaica Bicycle Bash and Jamaica BMX Racing.

-The Fat Tyre Festival is a week-long event (15-22 February 2014).
-Places for 2014 Fat Tyre Festival are already sold out, so if this is your kind of thing, you can get on their mailing list for next year. visit www.smorba.com for more.
+The Fat Tyre Festival is a week-long event.
+Places for Fat Tyre Festival are quickly sold out, so if this is your kind of thing, get on their mailing list for next year. visit www.smorba.com for more.

 Air Canada Rouge comes to Kingston